Mississippi Birth Injury Lawyers

 - VA Gulf Coast Veterans Health Care System (Biloxi)

 These hospitals are listed separately because litigating military medical malpractice differs in some aspects from ‘regular’ civilian medical malpractice.
-If your child had a birth injury at a military medical hospital, it is important to choose an attorney with experience in litigating both birth injury law and military medical malpractice.
+If your child had a birth injury at a military medical hospital, it is important to choose a birth injury attorney with experience in litigating both birth injury law and military medical malpractice.
 Reiter & Walsh, P.C. has experts well-versed in both military medical malpractice and birth injury.

 Mississippi Birth Injuries